 Cant stretch it far enough to get it back on.

-I used the old belt as recommended in the video.
+- I used the old belt as recommended in the video.
 I turned the machine on its side and there were some slots in the bottom panel under the motor.
 Thread the old belt through the slot, around the new belt (which is on the drum) and back through the slot.
 Then, by pulling on the old belt, the angle was perfect for getting the new belt round the motor spindle.

+- Use a long screwdriver & use the motor output shaft as a lever point.
+Put the screwdriver between the belt & motor output shaft & force down & push the screwdriver down at the same time to lever the belt onto the shaft.
+May take a few goes. but be patient & it can be done.
 If you have the side panel off the tumble drier the pressure of the belt will cause the drum to disengage from the front panel, but if you position the unit against something or have someone lend a pair of hands this can be overcome.
 When the belt is on you need to spin the drum manually & aligh the belt by applying a slight pressure with your fingers on the area where the belt is just contacting the drum.
 If you don't align the belt it will come off the motor output shaft when rotating as it will track.

 It may feel like it won't fit on, but it will it just needs to be stretched a lot.
 If necessary wedge it on using screwdrivers as leverage.
 Read through this article - http://www.howtomendit.com/answers.php?id=104379

 - Unplug the dryer from the mains, unscrew and remove the top, use a flat blade screwdriver to lever off and unclip the base fascia, remove all the crosshead screws holding on the two sides, but only remove the RHS panel (ie as seen from the front), then slip on the new belt from the front of the drum, ease it to the back (it's a tight fit) and use a 12" long, sturdy screwdriver to lever it against its own tension, and thus stretch it onto the motor spindle.
 Re-position the panels, re-fix the screws, re-attach the base fascia and put back the top, re-fastening with its screws.
 No more than a 10-15 minute job, at the outside.